SilverLPs/BisonBackup/README.md

 BisonBackup is a lightweight and modular backup script framework.
 It acts as a script runner that executes specified subscripts (called *Modules*) based on a user-defined configuration file (referred to as a *Backup Plan*).

+### IMPORTANT:
+This is just a personal project I worked on for my own needs.
+It’s definitely not a professional product, nor is it meant to be treated like one.
+I’m only sharing it in case someone else might find it useful, but please don’t expect anything close to finished, polished, or well-developed software.
+Make sure to read the License and Disclaimer section below in this README before even thinking about using this script or its modules.

 ---

 ## 🛠️ Key Features